mching/old_pages/_posts/2016-12-29-Airport-Electric-Vehicle-Parking.md

 ## 1  exact 36 751 0.04793609 0.03379636 0.06574896
 ```

 The electric car prevalence of 4.8% was significantly different than the reported number of electric cars registered in this state as of November 2016, approximately 0.29% of vehicles (p < 0.001) ([source](https://energy.hawaii.gov/wp-content/uploads/2011/08/FF_Nov2016.pdf)).
-The ratio is 17 times the frequency of electric cars parked at the airport compared to the frequency of electric cars in the state.
+The ratio is 17 (95% c.i.
+12-23) times the frequency of electric cars parked at the airport compared to the frequency of electric cars in the state.

 ```r
 binom.test(36, 751, p = 0.0029)